Anura Docs

 Security

 Anura Script offers an optional "domain locking" feature to protect against unauthorized use of your instance ID.
-Once enabled, only requests from client authorized domains will be accepted for processing.
-Please talk to support about enabling the script domain locking feature.
+Once enabled, only requests from authorized domains will be accepted.
+Talk to support for more information about domain locking.

 Script Integration - Response